 May 4th, 1977 was the date the Hollywood Bowl tapes finally got released, resulting in the album "The Beatles At The Hollywood Bowl."
 Both the August 29th and 30th performances were edited together to make this track, which showed that the group changed the song somewhat for their live performances.
 First of all, George Harrison plays an innovative guitar riff during the verses instead of continuing to play the distinctive guitar riff throughout the rest of the song as heard in their studio version.
 John also took liberties with the vocals, shifting the verses around as he saw fit, even adlibbing lines such as "love me till I'm satisfied" and "love me till the end of time," which weren't really part of the song at all.
 This album was eventually remastered by Giles Martin and re-released on September 9th, 2016 with the new title "Live At The Hollywood Bowl."

-The above mentioned "Rock 'n' Roll Music" album got split up into two individual albums in October of 1980 for budget sales.
+The above mentioned "Rock 'n' Roll Music" album got split up into two individual albums on October 27th, 1980, for budget sales.
 "Rock 'n' Roll Music, Volume 2" contained "Dizzy Miss Lizzy."

 November 30th, 1994 gave Beatles fans a whole new version of the song on the long-awaited album, "Live At The BBC."
 They recorded "Dizzy Miss Lizzy" for their very last BBC session on May 26th, 1965, which was aired on the radio program entitled "The Beatles Invite You To Take A Ticket To Ride" on June 6th, 1965.
 Noteworthy mention concerning this version is that George gets even more confused as to where to play the distinctive guitar riff during the fourth vocal verse.
 On November 11th, 2013, this album was remastered, re-packaged and re-released.